 The Best Places to go near Luang Prabang

 While there’s a lot to see and do in Luang Prabang itself, there are several other attractions close to the city.
-These won’t be entire day trips from Luang Prabang but come highly recommended for an escape into nature and culture surrounding Luang Prabang.
+Not all tours require an entire day away from Luang Prabang but all come highly recommended for an escape into nature and the culture surrounding Luang Prabang.

 How to Get to Luang Prabang and How to Leave